Parameters

 Explore the study examples above by completing the following challenges.

-Modify the Globals as Interface Example
+Modify the Globals as an Interface Example

 1. Make each square a different randomly-chosen size.